2018ik/redditgame/README.md

 # Reddit-AJAX

-Uses AJAX to scrape the top 500 posts of four image-based subreddits for the past hour: "aww" "mildlyinteresting" "funny" and "pics."
+Uses AJAX to scrape the top 100 posts of four image-based subreddits for the past hour: "aww" "mildlyinteresting" "funny" and "pics."

+Can you guess which subreddit an image is from with no context?

 ![Gameplay](demo.png?raw=true "Gameplay")